Arms Act

 - Restriction on the Number of Firearms

-- Previous Provision: Before the amendment, individuals were allowed to own up to three firearms.
+- Previous Provision: Before the amendment, individuals were permitted to own up to three firearms.

 - Amendment: The 2019 amendment reduced the number of firearms an individual can legally own from three to two.
 If a person owns more than two firearms, they are required to surrender the extra firearm(s) to the government.

-- Exemptions: Sportspersons, who are part of shooting competitions or practice, can own more than two firearms, subject to approval from the authorities.
-This change is reflected in Section 3 of the Arms Act, which governs licenses for acquisition and possession.
+- Exemptions: Sportspersons participating in shooting competitions or practicing can own more than two firearms, subject to approval from the relevant authorities.
+This change is reflected in Section 3 of the Arms Act, which governs licenses for the acquisition and possession of arms.

-- Illicit Trafficking: The punishment for trafficking illegal firearms, or their manufacturing without license, in Section 25(8) of the act, was increased to 10 years to life imprisonment.
+- Illicit Trafficking: The punishment for trafficking illegal firearms or their manufacturing without a license, in Section 25(8) of the Act, was increased to 10 years to life imprisonment, along with a fine.

 - Introduction of New Offenses

-- Celebratory Gunfire: The 2019 amendment made in the Section 25(9) of the act, the practice of celebratory gunfire, which often leads to accidental injuries or fatalities, a punishable offense.
-Any act of celebratory firing that endangers human life or personal safety can result in imprisonment of up to two years and fines.
+- Celebratory Gunfire: The 2019 amendment made in Section 25(9) of the Act, the practice of celebratory gunfire, which often leads to accidental injuries or fatalities, is a punishable offense.
+Any act of celebratory firing that endangers human life or personal safety may result in imprisonment for up to two years, a fine of up to ₹ 1 lakh, or both.

 - Definition of Illicit Trafficking: The amendment introduced a specific definition of illicit trafficking in firearms and ammunition.
 This includes the unlawful import, export, sale, or transfer of firearms and ammunition, with severe punishments for those involved.
-Section 25(8) of the act deals with the sentence also.
+Section 25(8) of the Act deals with the sentence.

-- Enhanced Regulations on Arms Manufacturers: The amendment introduced stricter regulations for arms manufacturers and dealers.
+- Enhanced Regulations on Arms Manufacturers: The amendment in Section 44 introduced stricter regulations for arms manufacturers and dealers.
 It requires them to maintain more detailed records and comply with stringent reporting standards.
-This move aims to prevent illegal arms manufacturing and ensure that manufacturers operate within the law.
+This move aims to prevent the manufacture of illegal arms and ensure that manufacturers operate within the law.

-- Licensing provisions: The Arms Act, 1959, regulates firearm licensing in India, requiring individuals to obtain a license for acquiring, possessing, or carrying firearms.
-Key provisions include:
+- Licensing provisions: The Arms Act, 1959, regulates firearm licensing in India, requiring individuals to obtain a license for the acquisition, possession, or carrying of firearms.
+Key provisions include

-- Mandatory License: Section 3 states that no individual shall acquire, possess, or carry any firearm or ammunition without a valid license issued in accordance with the provisions of the Act.
+- Mandatory License: Section 3 states that no individual shall acquire, possess, or carry any firearm or ammunition without a valid license issued under the provisions of the Act.

 - Eligibility: Applicants must be at least 21 years old and provide valid reasons for owning a firearm.
 This is further supported by Section 9, which outlines the disqualifications for obtaining a license.